Create and manage Network Load Balancer

 To delete a listener, follow these steps:

-1. Select the listener you wish to delete on the Set listener screen.
+1. Select the listener you want to delete on the change listener settings screen.

 2. Click the [Delete listener] button.